Pediatric Bioethics Certificate Program

 Director Emeritus, HMS Center for Bioethics

-Department of Anesthesiology, Critical Care, and Pain Medicine, Boston Children's Hospital
+Dept. of Anesthesiology, Critical Care, and Pain Medicine, Boston Children's Hospital

 Mark Mercurio.

-Mark Mercurio, MD, MA
+Mark R. Mercurio, MD, MA

 Executive Director, Center for Pediatric Bioethics, Boston Children's Hospital